-We have relied and will rely upon third-party manufacturers and testing labs in the United States and overseas for the manufacture and testing of Nyxol and APX3330 for preclinical and clinical testing purposes and intend to continue to do so in the future for Nyxol, APX3330, Nyxol with adjunctive low-dose pilocarpine, and any other product candidates, including for commercial purposes.
+We have relied and will rely upon third-party manufacturers and testing labs in the United States and overseas for the manufacture and testing of APX3330 and PS for nonclinical and clinical testing purposes and intend to continue to do so in the future for APX3330, PS, and any other product candidates, including for commercial purposes.
 If our third-party manufacturers and analytical labs are unable to supply or test drug substance and/or drug product on a commercial basis, we may not be able to successfully produce and market product candidates, if approved, or we could be delayed in doing so.
-For instance, we presently rely on one supplier in Italy for the drug substance for Nyxol, and one manufacturer in India for APX3330 drug substance.
-If there is any delay or problem with the manufacture of these drug substances or if there is a delay in producing finished drug product from these drug substances, the development and possible approval of our product candidates and potential commercial launch may be delayed or otherwise adversely affected.
-We will rely on comparison of product specifications (identity, strength, quality, and potency) to demonstrate equivalence of the current drug substance and/or drug product to the drug substance and/or drug product used in previously completed preclinical and clinical testing.
-If we are unable to demonstrate such equivalence, we may be required to conduct additional preclinical and/or clinical testing of our product candidates.
-The formulation of the low-dose pilocarpine as adjunctive product candidate with Nyxol is still in development.
-We have already experienced a few interruptions in our manufacturing, supply chain, research and development operations, regulatory and financial position, including, for example, the shipment of active pharmaceutical ingredient supply from overseas.

-Due to these and other potential problems, we are exploring the possibility of establishing additional sources of supply, with U.S. manufacturers, for the active pharmaceutical ingredients of both Nyxol and APX3330.
+For instance, we presently rely on one supplier in Italy for the drug substance for PS, and one manufacturer in India for APX3330 drug substance.
+If there is any delay or problem with the manufacture of these drug substances or if there is a delay in producing finished drug product from these drug substances, the development and PS, the possible approval of our product candidates and potential commercial launch may be delayed or otherwise adversely affected.
+We will rely on comparison of product specifications (identity, strength, quality, and potency) to demonstrate equivalence of the current drug substance and/or drug product to the drug substance and/or drug product used in previously completed nonclinical and clinical testing.
+If we are unable to demonstrate such equivalence, we may be required to conduct additional nonclinical and/or clinical testing of our product candidates.
+Due to these and other potential problems, we are exploring the possibility of establishing additional sources of supply, with U.S. manufacturers, for the active pharmaceutical ingredients of both APX3330 and PS.
 Establishing these additional sources, including qualifying their manufacturing processes and demonstrating the equivalence of their products, may be costly, time-consuming, and difficult to effectuate, and may delay our research and development activities.
+Even if we could transfer manufacturing to a different third party, any shift would likely be expensive and time consuming, particularly since the new facility would need to comply with the necessary regulatory requirements and we would need FDA approval before using or selling any products manufactured at that facility.
 If we must replace any manufacturer, our research and development activities may have to be suspended until we find another manufacturer that offers comparable services.
 The time that it takes us to find alternative organizations may cause a delay in the development and commercialization of product candidates.

-We have entered into the Nyxol License Agreement and may form or seek additional strategic alliances or enter into licensing arrangements in the future, and may not realize benefits from such alliances or licensing arrangements.
+We have entered and may enter into licensing arrangements for the development or sale of product candidates (such as the Viatris License Agreement) and may form or seek additional strategic alliances or enter into licensing arrangements in the future.
+If we are unsuccessful in forming or maintaining these alliances on favorable terms, our business could be harmed.